MBODM/DotNetBinariesSize/README.md

 ### What it is

-After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan here), we thought about the minimal size some different .NET binaries (executables) may have today (when compiled `self-contained` and `single file` with all "minimum output size" options, like Trimming).
+After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan here), we discussed about the minimal size some different .NET binaries (executables) may have today (when compiled `self-contained` and `single file` with all "minimum output size" options, like Trimming).
 Therefore i thought it´s a good idea to quickly test this on my own.
 I just used this GitHub repo to have some place to save the projects and share the results.

 So, really nothing special here (translation: _super lame_). 😁